selfishprimate/curated-design-resources/README.md

 - [AppsFlyer](https://www.appsflyer.com/): The world’s top marketing and product teams turn to AppsFlyer to power predictable app growth, protect customer privacy, and deliver exceptional mobile experiences.
 - [Design Sprint Kit](https://designsprintkit.withgoogle.com/): Transform the way your team works.
 - [Grid.Guide](http://grid.guide/): A tool to help you create pixel perfect grids within your designs.
 Enter your requirements above and we’ll will show you all of the whole pixel combinations you can use.
+- [Hotjar](https://www.hotjar.com/): Understand how users behave on your site, what they need, and how they feel, fast.
 - [Lorem Ipsum](https://loremipsum.io/): A handy tool for filler contents.
 - [Media Queries](https://mediaqueri.es/): A handy tool that helps designers examine the responsiveness of a variety of web sites.
 - [Pattern Monster](https://pattern.monster/): Customizable SVG patterns for your projects.